Harrier

 โšกPersonality

-Harriers are known for being outgoing, friendly, cheerful, sweet-tempered, tolerant, and active, affectionate, athletic.
+Harriers are known for being outgoing, friendly, cheerful, sweet-tempered, tolerant, and active, affectionate, curious.
 As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 ๐ŸกDaily Life